 Planned work in the coming year will include the development of an advanced image processing architecture designed to provide image (video) based obstacle tracking and classification, advanced world model data processing algorithms to model dynamic obstacle behavior and intent and further refinement of sensor data processing algorithms to cope with a wider range of maritime environments.

 We are phasing elements of this next generation autonomy into the ASView product with first deliveries to customers in 2018.

 Defence Maritime Autonomy Surface Testbed (MAST) with Dstl

 We are currently developing the Maritime Autonomy Surface Testbed (MAST) under research funding from the Defence Science and Technology Laboratory (Dstl).
 Its purpose is to provide a testbed to host a range of new technologies to allow the Ministry of Defence to test and evolve tactics for employing maritime autonomous systems.
 The 32ft MAST was one of over 40 Autonomous Systems to take part in Unmanned Warrior 2016 off West Wales and NW Scotland and the Western Isles.
 Read more.

 Autonomous Ocean Research Study

 Along with SeeByte and the Marine Biological Association of the United Kingdom, we were awarded funding to carry out a research project to reduce the complexity and frequency of operator input when supervising large fleets of autonomous systems from the shore.
-The outcome of this project were autonomous behaviours that addressed five scenarios including oil spill, passive acoustic monitoring (PAM), seabed mapping, fish tracking and tidal mixing.
-The behaviours integrated sensor data and interpretation methods to enable adaptive, multi-vehicle missions using combinations of ASV, AUV and Glider assets.
+The outcome of this project were autonomous behaviors that addressed five scenarios including oil spill, passive acoustic monitoring (PAM), seabed mapping, fish tracking and tidal mixing.
+The behaviors integrated sensor data and interpretation methods to enable adaptive, multi-vehicle missions using combinations of ASV, AUV and Glider assets.
 Read more.